Yasral/babereshop/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 2.0.9 =
+= 2.1.1 =

-* Fix - Removed cache flush helper functions
+* Fix - Compatibility issue with PHP 7.3.0 and below.
-* Tested ok with WordPress version 5.9